SindreSB/FindYourCandy/SETUP_GUIDE.md

 $ bin/start_all.sh
 ```
 Note that even though the command returns immediately, the webapp will take some time to start the first time

+Go to settings and ensure that the correct microphone/input is selected, as this is often an issue it seems.